 The HELAA is currently made up of:

-the Environmental Capacity Study: Additional Site Assessments, which was published for public consultation in November 2013.
+the Environmental Capacity Study: Additional Site Assessments, which was published for public consultation in November 2013 and

-We have recently completed consultation on a new HELAA document.
+We have recently started consultation on a new HELAA document.
 This document includes:

 - revised site assessment methodology - the methodology has been reviewed and capacity assessments have been revised

-- assessment of sites submitted to the council for consideration as potential allocations in the Local Plan during the Local Plan - Targeted Consultation in 2015 and in the period since then.
+- assessment of sites submitted to the council for consideration as potential allocations in the Local Plan during consultation on the Housing and Economic Land Availability Assessment: Additional Sites 2016 and in the period since then.

-To view and download the document and review comments, please go to the Planning Consultation Portal.
+To view and download the document and to make comments, please go to the Planning Consultation Portal.